Bishampton

 Bishampton is a village and civil parish in the Wychavon district of Worcestershire, England with a population of 625.
 It contains a church, a village shop and post office (which is now also a cafe), a hairdresser, a village hall with a park and children's play areas.
 There is a nature reserve and a cricket pitch within walking distance of the village.
 Just outside the village is a golf club with 9- and 18-hole courses, a driving range, and clubhouse and restaurant.

-Bishampton Village Stores in March 2020, just a few weeks before the COVID-19 pandemic.